7workers/petty-rest/README.md

 # petty-rest
-limited PSR7 / 18 client used as base for API client libs
+limited PSR7 / 18 client used as base for API client libs.